paritytech/parity-bridges-common/deployments/README.md

 - Millau's `Ferdie` signs relay transactions with messages from Rialto to Millau;
 - Rialto's `Ferdie` signs relay transactions with message delivery confirmations from Millau to Rialto.

+Following accounts are used when `westend-millau` bridge is running:

+- Millau's `George` signs relay transactions with new Millau headers.

 ### Docker Usage
 When the network is running you can query logs from individual nodes using: